tony612/discourse-omniauth-gitlab/README.md

     https://discourse.example.com/auth/gitlab/callback
     ```

-1. Add the plugin's repository url to your container's `app.yml` file:
+1. Add the plugin's repository url to your container's `app.yml` file along with
+   the other plugins:

     ```
     hooks: